grittygrease/draft-sullivan-tls-implicit-ech/draft-sullivan-tls-implicit-ech.md

 and real ECH connections are handled uniformly, preventing timing side-channels.

-If the client’s ClientHello does not contain an ECH extension, the server proceeds with a standard TLS handshake based on the indicated SNI.
-This fallback behavior should remain unchanged from existing TLS handling.
-The presence or absence of ECH extension data in the ClientHello is the primary trigger for the server’s ECH logic.

 # Deployment Considerations

 Implicit config_id usage may require additional CPU overhead from trial